About the project

 - Will people see my personal number in Caller ID when I use Zoom from my cell phone?

 No. If you make a call from the Zoom app on your phone, the people receiving your call will see your UMW phone number.
+There are two instances where other UMW faculty and staff could see your personal number: you have manually entered it into your Zoom profile or you have enabled “Phone Contacts Matching” in the Zoom app on your smartphone.

 - Will I still need to dial “9” to call off campus?